T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * Protect the directory `<T3 installation>/fileadmin/protected` in Apache against direct file access.

   * `<T3 installation>/fileadmin/protected/` should be used for confidential (uploaded / generated) data.
-  * `<T3 installation>/fileadmin/protected/log/...` is the default place for QFQ logfiles.
+  * `<T3 installation>/fileadmin/protected/log/...` is the default place for QFQ log files.

 * Protect the directory `<T3 installation>/fileadmin` in Apache to not execute PHP Scripts - malicious uploads won't be executed.
 * Setup a log rotation rule for `sqlLog`.